63 IS officer supports COVID response

-2nd Lt.
+A new officer assigned to the 63rd Intelligence Squadron is already going above and beyond!
+Since February 2021, 2nd Lt.
 Santia Jackson, 63rd Intelligence Squadron, has been on Military Personnel Appropriation (MPA) man-days assisting the Defense Intelligence Agency’s Office of the Surgeon General COVID-19 response at Joint Base Anacostia-Bolling, Washington, D.C.

-(Courtesy photo)
+Jackson finished Officer Training School in December 2020 and has been assigned to the 63rd IS as a traditional reservist while she waits to go to technical training school.
+At DIA, she is responsible for composing, coordinating, and moderating the complex, bi-weekly DIA workforce town halls that address the Agency’s pandemic response and resources, which include, but are not limited to, more than 2,000 viewers.
+She creates the script, topics, guidelines, and processes in preparation for these presentations, which are provided to the entire DIA workforce.

+Jackson has expressed gratitude for the opportunity, “I was made aware of this opportunity with the Office of the Surgeon General from 2nd Lt.
+Jasmine Mossbarger and Chief Master Sgt.
+Jamie Freeman.
+I worked with both of them previously at the 16th IS.
+Chief Freeman was aware of the mission and contacted Lieutenant Mossbarger, who later informed me about the position,” Jackson said.
+“This is a great opportunity to learn within a joint environment and be a part of an amazing, life-changing experience while I’m waiting to go to tech school.”

 |Date Taken: